jaateixeira/ScrapLogGit2Net/README.md

 or
 `python3 scrapLog.py  test-data/tensorFlowGitLog-first-trimester-2024.IN`

+# Features

+## Implemented features
+- Export to GraphML support
+- Verbose debug output
+- Use of a serialized changelog, so we dont't need to use RAW git logs every time.
+Save a lot of time for analysing complext projects

+## To implement (voluntears welcome)
+- Possibiliry to add a argument pointing with a file with emails to ignore (e.g., bots and spam email addresses)
+- Possibiliry to add a argument pointing with a file what agregates different emails used by a different individual  (e.g., John uses <John@ibm.com> and <John@gmail.com>)
+- Possibiliry to add a argument pointing with a file what agregates different emails used by a different individual (e.g., @ibm.com, @linux.vnet.ibm.com, @us.ibm.com, @cn.ibm.com)
+- Possibliity to export both networks at individual and organizational level (networks of individuals affiliated with organizations, and networks of organizations)

 # Contributing
 Branch and pull mode.
 Please follow the basic guide on [https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

+Note you should not break the test runner bash script (testScrapLog.sh) that runs ScrapLogGit2Net agains test-data and compares with the expected output.

 Jose Teixeira, currently the only maintainer,  will review and merge the code and update the ChangeLog.txt and documentation if needed.

 # Contributors
 Jose Teixeira

 # Maintainers
 Jose Teixeira

 # License
 GNU General Public License v3.0